Explore our MPA Nonprofit Management and Leadership specialization

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 Visit the video gallery to learn more about some of the following courses.